 “Talk to Giovanni, he explains it better than I could.”
 Nora sighed.
-“Needless to say that kind of talk will quickly lead to riots.”
+“But it’s that kind of talk that’ll lead to riots.”
 She shot an irritated glance to Kebechet, who bowed her head.

 “Forgive me, my lady, I spoke out of turn…but still I would rather not speak to Giovanni if I can avoid it.”

 “I can’t believe I’m the one telling an immortal goddess and a centuries-old wolf to grow up.”
 Nora sighed again.
-“A show of solidarity and mutual respect would go a long way towards bridging the gap between the faiths.”
+“A show of mutual respect would go a long way towards bridging the gap between the faiths.”
 Nora said.
-“Both of you are well-regarded and respected.
-If you can overcome your differences then the people will to.
+“The people like and respect you two.
+If you can overcome your differences then so will Rome.
 Together you’re an example of Roman unity, divided you only aid in driving a wedge in the middle of our little sanctuary.”

 “I…” Kebechet tried to summon a counterpoint, but failed to find one, particularly under Nora’s withering stare.
 It was true Kebechet could not quite place a cause for her dislike towards Giovanni.
-He could be self-righteous at times, but Kebechet was quite familiar with that trait within herself, and even he was nothing compared to several gods.
+He could be self-righteous at times, but he was nothing compared to several gods in that respect.

-“Look” Nora said, calming herself as she placed a hand on Kebechet’s shoulder.
+“Look” Nora said as she placed a hand on Kebechet’s shoulder.
 “Neither of you are out to convert the other, neither of you expects to be friends.
-I’m not asking for you to be besties by tomorrow.
+I’m not asking for you to be best friends by tomorrow.
 I’m asking for you both to take one for the team and realize that you represent much more than your own self-interests.
 Who knows, you might find a thing or two in common.”
 She shrugged.
 Kebechet took a deep breath, falling a half-step behind her as she considered her options.
 It was several minutes yet, the pair of them now walking the river bank, before she spoke again.
 “We still haven’t found a solution to the water crisis.”